 The Mortgage Broker is active in the non-bank real estate lending industry in British Columbia, Alberta and Ontario.
 It identifies potential transactions principally through direct to market advertising and, to a lesser extent, through a network of mortgage brokers, repeat borrowers and its reputation.
 The Mortgage Broker seeks out, reviews and presents to the Trust, Mortgage investment opportunities which are consistent with the investment and operating policies and objectives of the Trust and services such Mortgages on behalf of the Trust.
 All properties are evaluated on the basis of location, quality and marketability.
 In addition, the credit of the borrower and stated income is also reviewed and, often, personal covenants are obtained from the principals of corporate borrowers.
-The Mortgage Broker has successfully originated, underwritten and serviced Mortgage investments aggregating approximately \$1.104 billion, is currently placing between \$150 million and \$175 million in Mortgages annually and currently directly administers approximately \$204 million in Mortgages on behalf of numerous investor clients and financial institutions, since its inception in December 1997.
+The Mortgage Broker has successfully originated, underwritten and serviced Mortgage investments aggregating \$1,248,087,674.48, is currently placing between \$150 million and \$175 million in Mortgages annually and currently directly administers approximately \$233,242,657 in Mortgages on behalf of numerous investor clients and financial institutions, since its inception in December 1997.

-The Trust will reduce the risks associated with defaulting Mortgages through extensive initial due diligence and careful monitoring of the Trust's Mortgage portfolio, active communication with borrowers, the institution of systemized enforcement procedures on defaulting Mortgages and by turning over the portfolio through sales.
+The Mortgage Broker will reduce the risks associated with defaulting Mortgages through extensive initial due diligence and careful monitoring of the Trust's Mortgage portfolio, active communication with borrowers, the institution of systemized enforcement procedures on defaulting Mortgages and by turning over the portfolio through sales.
 The Mortgage Broker monitors the performance of the Trust's Mortgage portfolio, including tracking the status of outstanding payments due, grace periods and due dates, and the calculation and assessment of other applicable charges.
 Each member of management of the Mortgage Broker has extensive knowledge and understanding of the Mortgage and real estate industries that has enabled him to make prudent investment decisions and identify sound investment opportunities.

-Development of the Business
+Development of the Investment Portfolio

-Since its inception in 2006, the Trust has raised capital through private placement Offerings using various prospectus exemptions including the offering memorandum exemption.
-As of March 31, 2017, the Trust's Mortgage portfolio consisted of 1,478 Mortgage investments with a combined net balance of \$154,791,463.
-The Mortgages mature between 2017 and 2019 and bear interest at a weighted average rate of 7.95%.
+Since its inception in 2006, the Trust has raised capital through private placement Offerings using various prospectus exemptions including the offering memorandum exemption set out in section 2.9 of National Instrument 45-106 - Prospectus Exemptions (the "OM Exemption").
+As of March 31, 2018, the Trust's Mortgage portfolio consisted of 1,515 Mortgage investments with a combined net balance of \$168,521,844.
+The Mortgages mature between 2018 and 2020 and bear interest at a weighted average rate of 8.52%.
 The majority of Mortgage investments are on Real Properties located in British Columbia, Alberta and Ontario.
-As of March 31, 2017, the weighted average loan to value (LTV) of the investments was 52% LTV.
+As of March 31, 2018, the weighted average loan to value (LTV) of the investments was 52.47% LTV.
 The Trust also intends to continue to diversify geographically by making investments in Mortgages on Real Property in areas of Canada where prevailing economic conditions are favourable.

-The following table illustrates the dollar value of Mortgages held by the Trust as of December 31, 2015 and December 31, 2016:
+The following table illustrates the dollar value of Mortgages held by the Trust as of December 31, 2016 and December 31, 2017:

-2015 2016 Mortgages \$88,672,929 \$147,121,047
+2016 2017 Mortgages \$147,121,047 \$165,613,676